Sexual Harassment Attorney in New York

 - Being offered an employment benefit in exchange for a sexual favor

-- Being fired for not giving in to sexual demands
+- Being fired for refusing sexual demands

 Penalties For Sexual Harassment in New York